Habib-0007/Fyndit/README.md

 If you have any questions or suggestions, feel free to reach out to us at adebayohabib7@gmail.com.

-Enjoy exploring the world of AI on our Awesome AI Website!
+Enjoy exploring the world of AI on our Fyndit AI Website!